Will gas stoves become a thing of the past in Chicago?

 In 2021, Bassett-Dilley decarbonized the bungalow by cutting natural gas connections completely in the poorly insulated house.
 In the basement, a new mechanical system pumps heat in the winter and cool air during the summer.
 In the kitchen, the gas stove is gone.
 He quickly simmers chicken bones for a broth on top of his induction stove, a special type of electric cooktop.

-The way he sees it, his home is an experiment into the way houses and buildings in the region could be built to not just lower carbon emissions, but also lower utility bills.
+The way he sees it, his home is an experiment showing how houses and buildings in the region could be built to not just lower carbon emissions but also lower utility bills.

 “My monthly bill is $14.56 a month for the whole year,” Basset-Dilley said.
 “And that’s for all of my energy.”

-Oak Park was the first local government in the entire Midwest to pass electrification standards for new construction.
-The ordinance passed in the summer and will go into effect at the beginning of 2024, which means electricity, not fossil fuels, will be the source of energy for all new homes and buildings.
+Oak Park was the first local government in the Midwest to pass electrification standards for new construction.
+The ordinance passed in the summer and will take effect at the beginning of 2024, which means electricity, not fossil fuels, will be the source of energy for all new homes and buildings.

 Activists want Chicago to join Oak Park and other cities around the country that have changed emission standards for new buildings.
 They say changes would help health, climate — and homeowners’ pockets.
 The way buildings are heated, cooled and made livable are responsible for about 70% of the city’s total greenhouse gas emissions.

 Ald.
-Matt Martin (47th Ward) said reducing Chicago’s reliance on the natural gas services driving climate will benefit people across the city
+Matt Martin (47th) said reducing Chicago’s reliance on the natural gas services driving climate will benefit people across the city.

 Decarbonizing buildings is one of the major linchpins cities across the country are counting on to cut planet-warming emissions.
 The U.S. Environmental Protection Agency estimates commercial and residential buildings account for 30% of the country’s greenhouse gas emissions.

-Peoples Gas, the major gas utility that serves the Chicago area, called a previously proposed ordinance to set emission standards for new construction “flawed and unrealistic.”
+Peoples Gas, the major gas utility serving the Chicago area, called a previously proposed ordinance to set emission standards for new construction “flawed and unrealistic.”

 In a statement to WBEZ, the company said, “Our focus remains on providing customers the reliable energy they depend on, while also investing in emerging clean energy technologies such as renewable natural gas and hydrogen.”

 But some Chicago residents are clamoring for change.
-Last month advocates rallied at City Hall and held signs that read “Protect Kids Health,” “Healthy Buildings Now” and “Stop The Rate Hike.”
-In January, Peoples Gas submitted a $402 million rate hike to the Illinois Commerce Commission that if approved next month would add nearly $12 to monthly utility bills in Chicago.
+Last month, advocates rallied at City Hall and held signs that read “Protect Kids Health,” “Healthy Buildings Now” and “Stop The Rate Hike.”
+In January, Peoples Gas submitted a $402 million rate hike to the Illinois Commerce Commission that if approved next month, would add nearly $12 on average to monthly utility bills in Chicago.

-“Enough is enough,” said Veronica Johnson, the outreach director for Faith in Place, an environmental nonprofit that works with religious communities across the state.
-“We will not stand by and just allow you to charge us more and more for utilities, and yes we are preparing to do something about that as we seek to decarbonize Chicago.”
+“Enough is enough,” said Veronica Johnson, the outreach director for Faith in Place, an environmental nonprofit that works with religious communities statewide.
+“We will not stand by and just allow you to charge us more and more for utilities.
+And yes, we are preparing to do something about that as we seek to decarbonize Chicago.”

 Back at his Oak Park bungalow, Bassett-Dilley said the demand for decarbonized living is already here.

-He’s already working on a new decarbonized bungalow in Chicago’s Jefferson Park neighborhood.
+He’s already working on a new decarbonized bungalow in the Jefferson Park neighborhood.
 And soon, an electrified bungalow could be the new normal.

 This coverage is made possible through a partnership between WBEZ andGrist, a nonprofit, independent media organization dedicated to telling stories of climate solutions and a just future.